YvesDesrumaux/YvesDesrumaux.github.io/Instructions/Documentation/README.md

 Organizing content into categories or chapters makes it easier for users to quickly navigate and find the information they need.

 # Documentation files
-Make documentation in .md format.
+- Make documentation in .md format.
-Save files in 'EndUserDoc' Directory at the root of the project.
+- Documentation is placed in a `.Documentation` folder at the root of the repository.

 # Write Clear & Concise Content
 - The content should be easy to understand and free of technical jargon.
 Use simple language, short sentences, and bullet points to break down complex ideas.